rjsabia/jobSearchApp/README.md

-Why Not just use those other sites to search?
+Why not just use those other sites to search?
 ---------------------------------------------

 Whether you are looking for your first developer job